 Applicants with excellent academic track records (equal to an Australian Bachelor Degree with First Class Honours) may be eligible for competitive PhD scholarships to under take study in one of our four programs.

-Applications for our Semester 1 2019 Higher Degree Research scholarship round closed on 30 September 2018.
-Please revisit this page in 2019 for the next scholarship round in September 2019.
+Applications for our Semester 1 2020 Higher Degree Research scholarship round will open on 1 September 2019.

 How to apply

 As a higher degree research student, you will be specialising in your chosen field.
 Finding the right person to guide you along the way is important.

 Prior to contacting your potential supervisor, or the Creative Lab’s HDR Coordinator Sean Maher, we encourage you to take the following steps:

 - Check to see if you are eligible for a scholarship.

 - As an applicant we request that you first email your potential supervisor to discuss your project idea and inquire about their capacity and interest in supervising your project.